yebarryallen/Jinquanye-academic-website/content/authors/admin/_index.md

     - course: Nanchang University
       institution: School of Public Policy and Management
       year: 2022
-email: yebarryallen@gmail.com
+email: jinquan.ye@duke.edu
 superuser: true
 user_groups:
   - bibliography
 highlight_name: true
 ---
 I am currently enrolled in the Sanford School of Public Policy and the Nicholas School of the Environment at Duke University for my Masters in Environmental Policy.
-I am **seeking a research assistant position** or a corporate internship for **the first half of 2023**.
-As well as **a future PhD position**.
+I am **seeking** **a future PhD position**.
+I am currently working on the application of LLM to the field of environmental policy and meta-analysis.